Using the NCCL Net plugin API#

 Communication#

-Communication is done using asynchronous send and receive operations: isend
+Communication is handled using the asynchronous send and receive operations: isend

 , irecv